 Adaptogens help your adrenal glands the same way exercise helps your muscles.
 They actually tweak hormone production and physiological responses to make sure the body is performing at optimal functionality.

 When the body is dealing with stress, adaptogens help adrenal glands mount an immediate hormonal response by making and releasing more stress hormones.
 And when the stress stops, adaptogens also help adrenal glands shut down more quickly.

 I have already discussed the benefits of some health supplements.
 Below is a list of some of the most promising and popular adaptogens out there and how they help...

 Amla (Indian Gooseberry): High in vitamin C and antioxidants, amla has shown to be effective against diabetes and high cholesterol levels.

 Ginseng: As mentioned, ginseng's powers are wide-reaching.
-This includes combating fatigue, being an anti-inflammatory, and being used in the fight against cancer and diabetes.
+This includes combating fatigue, being an anti-inflammatory, and is used in the fight against cancer and diabetes.

 Holy Basil: This antimicrobial has been used for thousands of years to treat the circulatory, immune and nervous systems.
 It can also help with memory and concentration.

 Licorice Root: Only to be used under a doctor's supervision, licorice root has been shown to increase energy and endurance.
 It also protects the thymus gland from being damaged by cortisol, which is the stress hormone.

 Maca: This "Peruvian ginseng" can increase strength, stamina, and libido.